JuliaFinMetriX/JuliaFinMetriX.github.io/docs/timeData.rst

    Return ``Array{Bool}`` with ``true`` for rows without ``NA`` values.

+.. function:: narm(td::AbstractTimedata)

+   Get complete cases: return copy of td with all rows removed that were containing ``NA``.

 .. function:: rmDatesOnlyNAs(tn::AbstractTimedata)

    Remove all dates that contain strictly missing values ``NA``.
    Required format, for example, for plotting with Gadfly.

 Show entries
 ------------